High school cycling league holds race in Snowmass

 On Sunday, Durham could be found bouncing around the 4.8-mile Snowmassive Chase loop cheering on his student athletes and pumping his arms in excitement after they finished their two, three or four required laps, depending on their age group.

-Durham explained that Roaring Fork Cycling supports the Glenwood Springs High School team and Aspen-Basalt combined high school team through coaching and other resources.
-He said the 3-year-old nonprofit is pushing to bring younger kids into the cycling community, hosting summer programming for middle school students out of the Snowmass Recreation Center and even strider, or pushbike, races for kids 2 and younger.
+Durham explained that Roaring Fork Cycling supports a combined Aspen-Basalt high school team through coaching and other resources.
+Glenwood Springs High School has its own separate set of volunteer coaches.

+Over the past three years, Durham said the Roaring Fork Cycling nonprofit has pushed to bring younger kids throughout the valley into the cycling community, hosting summer programming for middle school students out of the Snowmass Recreation Center and even strider, or pushbike, races for kids 2 and younger.

 The group also is trying to make the sport more accessible and more inclusive by providing loaner helmets and mountain bikes to kids interested in competing and by hosting girls-only rides each week, Durham said.